-At the federal level, there is the United States Tax Court, which has courthouses all over the country, containing one in or near Butler, Pennsylvania.
+At the national level, we have the United States Tax Court, which has locations all over the country.
+This means that there is an U.S. tax court in or near Butler, New Jersey.

-In the U.S., tax courts have some distinct features.
-Most interestingly, individuals who are not licensed attorneys in Pennsylvania, or anywhere else, are, in some cases, permitted to represent clients before tax courts.
-Non-attorneys who practice before tax court are almost always accountants, and any non-lawyer who wants to practice before the U.S. tax court must pass a challenging written exam that tests their understanding of American tax law.
+In the U.S., tax courts have some unique features.
+Most interestingly, individuals who are not licensed attorneys in New Jersey, or anywhere else, are, in some cases, authorized to represent clients before tax courts.
+Non-attorneys who practice before tax court are almost always accountants, and any non-lawyer who wants to practice before the U.S. tax court must pass a difficult written exam that tests their understanding of American tax law.
 Licensed attorneys, however, may practice before the tax court without taking this exam.

-Do I Need a Butler, Pennsylvania Tax Attorney?
+Do I Need a Butler, New Jersey Tax Attorney?